Richardsl/heatmap-calendar-obsidian/README.md

         calendarData.entries.push({
             date: page.file.name, // needs to be in format YYYY-MM-DD
-            intensity: page.exercise // optional, what color to use for entry, will autoscale. default 5(darkest)
+            intensity: page.exercise // optional, what color intensity to use for entry, will autoscale. default 4 (1-5)
             content: "🏋️" // optional, adds text to the date cell (use at own risk)
             color: "orange" // optional, reference from your colors array. if no color is supplied; colors[0] is used })